 Prescient Therapeutics (ASX: PTX)

-A biotechnology company working on cancer treatments, Prescient Therapeutics, made a case for penny stocks when one of its drugs received approval from the US Food and Drug Administration in March of 2023.
+A biotechnology company working on cancer treatments, Prescient Therapeutics, made a case for penny stocks when its lead candidate, PTX100,ย received orphan drug approval from the US Food and Drug Administration in March of 2023.
 That sent the stock price on an upward trajectory as investors decided in large numbers that this penny stock was worth buying.
-The rally didn’t hold and the share price is now down 57.04% year to date as of 11 November of 2023.

 MinRex Resources (ASX: MRR)

-The news led to a successful raising of capital.
-The company has been targeting three of the lithium projects, with rock sampling, geological mapping, and drilling.
-MinRex is also developing a rare earth elements (REE) asset in the region.
+The company continues toย target three of the lithium projects, with rock sampling, geological mapping, and drilling.
+MinRex is also developing a rare earth elements (REE) asset in the region in addition to its gold exploration projects.

 Castle Minerals Limited (ASX: CDT)

-The rally was enough to keep the share price appreciation in positive territory over five years – up 37.5% — but year over year the share price is down 50.00%.
+The rally was enough to keep the share price essentially flat over five years but year over year the share price is down 66.6%.

 The Best ASX Small-cap Stocks